use-inkubator/Ecosystem-Grants/applications/AppBluesky.md

 ### Project Details

-Here's a list of more details of ink! smart contract etc to showcase simplified smart contract code, lower gas fees and better perfromance.
+Here's a list of more details of ink! smart contract etc to showcase ink! macros and upgradability

 - ink!
 Macros
 	- ink! macros are a way to define custom syntax or code that can be reused within a smart contract.
 Macros in ink! are defined using the Rust programming language's macro system, which provides a powerful set of tools for code generation and metaprogramming.